As a coach, you want your clients to find each interaction with you to be enthralling, inspiring, provoking. You want to be irresistible!

 As an experienced coaching practitioner, Georgina has been coaching chief executives and top teams for over 25 years, supporting them to lead in our complex and uncertain times.
-In 2017, she founded the Executive Coach Studio to provide advanced development for coaches walking the path to team coaching mastery.
+In 2017, she founded the Team Coaching Studio to provide advanced development for coaches walking the path to team coaching mastery.
 She did this with the passionate belief that the world needs more team coaches and that as a profession, we need to lean into what it means to BE a team coach, rather than the more simplistic focus on DOING team coaching.

-In this coach-lead Q&A session, Georgina will answer any questions you have about Team Coaching and will share the ECS Team Coaching Competency framework that effective team coaches embody when working with teams.
+In this coach-lead Q&A session, Georgina will answer any questions you have about Team Coaching and will share the TCS Team Coaching Competency framework that effective team coaches embody when working with teams.
 She will dive deeper into several of most impactful competencies for team coaches describe these competencies in action.

 2020-03-12T09:00:00-04:00 Thursday, March 12th9:00 ESTGet Access

 Every coaching client has a story.
 Their story is made up of personal and professional experiences that inform how they see the world and how they believe they are seen in the world. professional women of color have dual experiences that cannot be detached from one another.
 They experience their careers as women and as women of color.
 This is a duality that cannot be ignored in a coaching relationship.
 It is the filter through which they view the world.
 The filter has shades of positive experiences that serve them well.
 They also have negative experiences that are laced with stereotypes, biases, and microaggressions which leaves them feeling like they don’t belong.